1. Quick Hits

 This may have been the highlight of the week.
 After Rhode Island got eliminated 8-7 by Chicago at the Little League World Series, coach David Belisle gathered up his heartbroken team.

 So there is crying in baseball.
 And it’s just fine.
 Way to go coach!

 4. Friday eMailbag

 As for Phil Simms not using Washington’s nickname on NFL telecasts, A.M. writes, “Tell Phil that many will be offended by him calling the team Washington!
 Maybe he should just call them the team in the Maroon and Yellow uniforms!”

 When I wrote on twitter @LenBermanSports, “If the NFL wants to charge Super Bowl halftime artists to perform is that called good business or a shakedown?
 C.V. answered “Are we surprised?
 All about money.
 Ten years from now they will charge us via an app to watch the halftime show.”

 And with the passing of the great announcer Don Pardo, Top 5 subscriber M.B. writes: “When I worked at WNBC, one of the sports producers asked Don to voice a message on his answering machine… and of course he did it.
 So cool of him to do that.”

 And from R.B.”
 R.I.P.
 Don Pardo, who St. Peter has named the official announcer at the entrance to the Pearly Gates.”

 5. Spanning the World

-Spanning the World airs monthly on NBC’s Today Show.
-Next up: Friday, August 15th.
+Spanning the World airs on NBC’s Today Show.
+Next Up: Friday, September 26th.